 Seoul is bustling metropolis where you can find anything and everything from mountain hikes to the largest underground shopping mall in Asia.
 There’s a thrill at every turn as you engulf yourself in what the world has termed Hallyu (the Korean Wave).
 It’s a city that has a restaurant and cosmetics shop serving at every corner and everyone looks like they came straight out of a K-pop music video.

 And of course, there’s no shortage of luxury hotels that dot the cityscape.
 Watch the Han River go by, stay on the outskirts, or place yourself right in the thick of it all.
 No matter where you stay you’re sure to have a dynamic vacation.
-Here are the best luxury hotels that Seoul has to offer.
+Here are the best luxury hotels in Seoul.

 Photo from Leading Hotels of the World